Ballybeg House Wedding Venue - Nick's guide to a unique location

 The main wedding reception takes place in the Victorian Marquee with draped ceilings, lace curtains and large gilded mirrors where you’ll dine and dance the night away with your guests.
 The next day you can laze around warm open fires, enjoying some food and drinks with your nearest and dearest in the rustic Shebeen full of historical features and fittings from the old stables.

 The skill of the team at Ballybeg House is to focus on what’s important to you and give you the freedom to create your own unforgettable wedding.

 The peaceful and romantic setting here really allows you to feel at home and make it your own.
-Joanne and Niall were able to infuse their own personalities into everything from the decorative flowers, delicious foods and music with the help of Pairs and Peaches, Ballybeg’s own planners, who are dedicated to your specific needs and wishes.
+Joanne and Niall were able to infuse their own personalities into everything from the decorative flowers, delicious foods and music with the help of Pairs and Peaches, Ballybeg’s own planners, who are always in hand and dedicated to your specific needs and wishes.